JuliaCon/www.juliacon.org/local/paris2025/keynotes.md

 top_logo_link="/local/paris2025"
 +++

-# Program
+# Keynotes

-JuliaCon Local Paris 2025 will take place on Thursday October 2nd and Friday October 3rd, right after [PyData Paris 2025](https://pydata.org/paris2025).

-It will include:

-- plenaries by inspiring scientists and developers
-- parallel tracks for talks and tutorials
-- a poster session
-- a hackathon on Friday afternoon

-## Plenary speakers

 We are excited to announce our three confirmed keynotes, with speakers visiting from Switzerland, Scotland and Belgium!

-### Randomization for solving high-dimensional problems: algorithms and software
+## Randomization for solving high-dimensional problems: algorithms and software

 Randomization is a powerful dimensionality reduction technique that allows to solve large scale problems while leveraging optimized kernels and enabling the usage of mixed precision.
 In this talk we will review recent progress in using randomization for solving linear systems of equations or eigenvalue problems.